ToolRM: Outcome Reward Models for Tool-Calling Large Language Models: Appendix

+\paragraph{Benchmarks:} In addition to {\fcrewardbench}, we evaluate models on the following commonly used function-calling benchmarks: Berkeley Function Calling Leaderboard (BFCL) v3 \citep{patilberkeley}, API-Bank \citep{li2023apibank}, ToolAlpaca \citep{tang2023toolalpaca}, NexusRaven API Evaluation \footnote{\url{https://huggingface.co/datasets/Nexusflow/NexusRaven_API_evaluation}}, and SealTools \citep{wu2024sealtoolsselfinstructtoollearning}.
+For API-Bank, we evaluate on the Call (API-Bank-1) and Retrieval+Call (API-Bank-2) splits.
+Table \ref{tab:eval-benchmarks} summarizes their key statistics and characteristics.
+We highlight that these benchmarks vary in difficulty, encompassing single and multi-turn queries, nested tool calls, and evaluation sets collected from both real users and synthetically generated.

 \paragraph{Baselines:} To evaluate performance on {\fcrewardbench}, we select eight RMs from \textit{RewardBench}, spanning sizes from 3B to 70B parameters.
-We chose these models because they score highly on RewardBench and support tools in their chat template, which helps mitigate performance degradation due to prompt variability.
-In addition to these specialized RMs, we include six LLMs acting as judges, spanning sizes from 70B to 685B parameters.
+We chose models that achieved high scores on RewardBench and support tool use in their chat template, which helps mitigate performance degradation due to prompt variability.
+In addition to these specialized RMs, we include six LLMs as judges, ranging from 70B to 685B parameters.
+See Appendix \ref{apdx:fcrb-experiment-details} for the complete list of models.

-To evaluate tool calling performance, we selected a wide range of models from BFCL V3 leaderboard\footnote{\url{https://gorilla.cs.berkeley.edu/leaderboard.html}} focusing on 1) the best performing models like xLAM-2\footnote{\url{https://huggingface.co/collections/Salesforce/xlam-2-67ef5be12949d8dcdae354c4}} (Llama-xLAM-2-70b-fc-r, xLAM-2-32b-fc-r, and Llama-xLAM-2-8b-fc-r), and Qwen3-32B\footnote{\url{https://huggingface.co/Qwen/Qwen3-32B}} and 2) small-sized models that perform well on the leaderboard to measure the extent of which our RM, {\modelName}, can help, e.g. xLAM-2-1b-fc-r, xLAM-2-3b-fc-r, Qwen3-0.6B, Qwen3-1.7B, and Qwen3-4B.